BF528/project-2-frazzled/README.md

 # Repository Contents

-biologist_project2.R - R code used to load in data and create several output files including FPKM plots, DAVID tables, and clustered heatmap.
+analyst_project2.R - R code used to filter & process tophat and cufflinks output data for DAVID biologist_project2.R - R code used to load in data and create several output files including FPKM plots, DAVID tables, and clustered heatmap.